jankrepl/mltype/README.md

 refer to the model.

 To verify that the model was downloaded succesfully, try to sample from it.
-Note that this might take 20+ seconds the first time around.
+**Note that this might take 20+ seconds the first time around.**

 ```bash
 mlt sample my_new_model
 ```

+# Credits
+This project is very much motivated by the The Unreasonable Effectiveness of Recurrent Neural Networks by Andrej Karpathy.